"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study comparing 2 talking therapies for people having treatment for cancer symptoms (CanACT)

-This study is comparing 2 talking therapies for people having treatment to control the symptoms of their cancer.
+This trial compared acceptance and commitment therapy (ACT) and talking control (TC) for people having treatment to control the symptoms of their cancer.

 More about this trial